Sail, Soar, and Sculpt Through Rhode Island

 With over 400 miles of beautiful, breathtaking coastline, it is only fitting that Rhode Island be nicknamed the country’s “Ocean State.”

-Initially founded as a small colony in 1636 by Roger Williams, Rhode Island has a long and fascinating history of being a trailblazer for American Independence and a leader in design innovation during the Industrial Revolution.
+Founded as a small colony in 1636 by Roger Williams, Rhode Island has a long and fascinating history as a trailblazer for American Independence and a leader in design innovation during the Industrial Revolution.
 The state’s rich history offers endless ways to capture and cultivate youthful minds.
 From its vast array of interactive museums, learning centers, and a dynamic zoo, there is always something fun and exciting for people of all ages who share an appreciation for animals, history, fine arts, and coastal studies.

 Named after Rhode Island’s original founder, the Roger Williams Park Zoo and Carousel Village is a must-visit destination when spending time in the state’s capital.
 Located near the center of Providence, Carousel Village features an iconic indoor carousel ride suitable for all ages, and the Hasbro Boundless Playground is sure to be a hit with the kids.
 The zoo offers self-guided tours and other special attractions such as Breakfast With The Animals, where you can enjoy a delicious breakfast alongside your choice of either elephants, wildebeests or rainforest critters.
 If you want to see a wide variety of animals, the Roger William Park Zoo has you covered, with hundreds of different species of mammals, birds, and reptiles that call this place home, including the cute and lovable Humboldt Penguins.